gayathrisuresh150501/go-http/README.md

 ## Procedure
 - Write a program in go using net/http package.
-- Use either Post or NewRequest function in which the kubo RPC API URL for the respecive IPFS command passed (here, ipfs files read --offset --count).
+- Use either "Post" or "NewRequest" function in which the kubo RPC API URL for the respective IPFS command passed (here, ipfs files read --offset --count).
 - Now, execute "go run" command for the program written.
 - The IPFS command is called using http request.